Clustering of Local Extrema in Planck CMB maps: Acknowledgements

 \section{Acknowledgements}

-The authors are really grateful to Ravi K. Sheth and M. Farhang for their extremely useful comments for different parts of this paper.
+The authors are very grateful to Ravi K. Sheth and M. Farhang for their extremely useful comments on different parts of this paper.
 The numerical simulations were carried out on Baobab at the computing cluster of the University of Geneva.
-SMSM appreciates the hospitality of HECAP section of ICTP where some part of this research were carried out.
+SMSM appreciates the hospitality of HECAP section of ICTP where part of this research was carried out.
 AVS has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 674896 and No 690575 to visit Max Planck Institute for Physics in Munich.
-AVS also is grateful to Max Planck Institute for Physics in Munich, where a part of this work was completed.
+AVS also is grateful to Max Planck Institute for Physics in Munich, where part of this work was completed.